bird-house/flyingpigeon/docs/source/descriptions/index.rst

 -------------

 Time series visualisation of netCDF files.
-Creating a spagetti plot and an uncertainty plot.
+Creates a spaghetti plot and an uncertainty plot.

 .. _weatherregimes: